juanselasprilla25/sennheiser-layout-shop/README.md

-This project was created for a especific job interview for SEREMPRE.
+This project was created for a specific React App

 The project shows the development of a single page view for an e-commerce web of sound technology.